-Getting Started Guide Provides an overview of system features, setting up your system, and technical specifications.
-This document is also shipped with your system.
-System Placemat Provides information on how to set up the hardware and install the software on your AppAssure solution.
+Getting Started Guide Provides an overview of setting up your system, and technical specifications.
+This document is shipped with your system.
+System Placemat Provides information on how to set up the hardware and install the software on your appliance.
 Owner's Manual Provides information about system features and describes how to troubleshoot the system and install or replace system components.
 Deployment Guide Provides information on hardware deployment and the initial deployment of the appliance.
 User's Guide Provides information about configuring and managing the system.
-Release Notes Provides product information and additional information on the Dell DL1000 Appliance.
-Interoperability Guide Provides information on supported software and hardware for the DL1000 appliance as well as usage considerations, recommendations, and rules.
+Release Notes Provides product information and additional information on the Dell DL1300 Appliance.
+Interoperability Guide Provides information on supported software and hardware for your appliance as well as usage considerations, recommendations, and rules.
 OpenManage Server Administrator User's Guide Provides information about using Dell OpenManage Server Administrator to manage your system.